 Our corporate governance guidelines provide that the roles of chairperson of the board and chief executive officer may be separated or combined.
-Historically, the roles of chairperson of the board and chief executive officer have been combined.
-However, our board of directors has considered its leadership structure and determined that, while Dr. Shannon remains a director, the roles of chairperson of the board of directors and chief executive officer should be separate.
-Separating the chairperson and the chief executive officer positions allowed our Chief Executive Officer, Dr. Houston, to focus on running the business, while allowing our chairperson of the board of directors, Dr. Shannon, to lead our board in its fundamental role of providing advice to and oversight of management.
-As our board of directors has determined that each of our directors other than Dr. Houston is independent, our board of directors believes that the independent directors provide effective oversight of management.
-Our board of directors believes that its leadership structure has been appropriate because it effectively balanced strategic development and independent leadership and management oversight in the board process.
+Historically, the roles of chairperson of the board and chief executive officer have been separate.
+Separate chairperson and chief executive officer positions allowed our Chief Executive Officer, Dr. Houston, to focus on running the business, while allowing our chairperson of the board of directors, Dr. Shannon, to lead our board in its fundamental role of providing advice to and oversight of management.
+Our board of directors believes that its leadership structure was appropriate because it effectively balanced strategic development and independent leadership and management oversight in the board process.

-Following the Annual Meeting, upon Dr. Shannon's cessation of tenure as chairperson and member of our board of directors, our board of directors has determined that the roles of chairperson of the board of directors and chief executive officer should be combined.
-As such, effective as of immediately following the Annual Meeting, Dr. Houston will serve as Chairperson and Chief Executive Officer.
-In light of this combination of roles, to continue good governance practice and in line with our corporate governance guidelines, our board of directors has determined that Briggs Morrison, M.D. will act as lead independent director, effective as of immediately following the Annual Meeting.
-As lead independent director, Dr. Morrison's duties will include:
+Following the 2023 annual meeting of stockholders in June 2023, or the 2023 Annual Meeting, upon Dr. Shannon's cessation of tenure as chairperson and member of our board of directors, our board of directors has determined that the roles of chairperson of the board of directors and chief executive officer should be combined.
+As such, effective as of immediately following the 2023 Annual Meeting, Dr. Houston has served as Chairperson and Chief Executive Officer.
+In light of this combination of roles, to continue good governance practice and in line with our corporate governance guidelines, our board of directors appointed Briggs Morrison, M.D. as lead independent director, effective as of immediately following the 2023 Annual Meeting.
+As lead independent director, Dr. Morrison's duties include: